 “One of our students was counselled …”

 First and foremost, I believe in discipline.
-The Lord knows how many times I’ve clashed with my ex-staff over basic discipline issues, such as coming to work on time and doing paperwork diligently.
+The Lord knows how many times I’ve clashed with my ex-staff over basic discipline issues, such as coming to work on time and doing diligently paperwork.
 In my opinion, the world would be a far more pleasant place if everybody just practices a bit more discipline.
-To begin with, lesser supervision and second-guessing are required.
+To begin with, lesser supervision and second-guessing would be necessary.
 There is assurance of what is and what will happen.

-Having said that, there is no “discipline” when the methods used to instill it are way out of proportion, or have no correspondence with the larger world around us.
-There is certainly no discipline when meaningless euphemisms are used to explain such methods.
+Having said that, there is no “discipline” when the methods used to encourage it are way out of proportion, or have no correspondence with the larger world around us.
+There is certainly no discipline when meaningless euphemisms are used to justify such methods.

-According to the statement given by the school to the press, the boy was “counselled.”
+According to the statement given to the press by the Horizon Primary School, the boy was “counselled.”
 Counselled?
 Seriously?
 Take a look at the link above, if you haven’t.
 The boy was brutalised, to say the least.
 On top of which ever-helpful netizens have pointed out that school caning is not permitted on the thighs.
 I hardly think the vice-principal had a slip of hand while enforcing that ONE stroke.
 If he did it knowingly, then it seems, SEEMS, he has a discipline issue himself.

 Again, seriously?
 I wonder whether the school and that vice principal realise a lot of the world’s ongoing conflicts stem from punishments not befitting crimes.

-A situation which is further made confounding by the fact that poker cards aren’t exactly contraband in Singapore.
-While the government would never be caught saying it, does Singapore not glorify and celebrate gambling i.e. the main thing poker cards are made for?
+A situation that is further made confounding by the fact that poker cards aren’t exactly contraband in Singapore.
+(Legally, chewing gum is more heinous) While the Singapore government would never be caught saying it, does Singapore not glorify and celebrate gambling i.e. the main thing poker cards are made for?